jinlovespho/Chain-of-Zoom/README.md

 This prompt extractor can be fine-tuned through GRPO with a critic VLM to further align text guidance towards human preference.

 ## 🗓 ️News
+- [Aug 2025] Additional code released.
+- [Jun 2025] Check out the awesome 🤗 [Huggingface Space](https://huggingface.co/spaces/alexnasa/Chain-of-Zoom) by [@alexnasa](https://huggingface.co/alexnasa)!
+Thanks for the awesome work!
-- [May 2025] Code and paper are uploaded.
+- [May 2025] Code and paper released.

 ## 🛠️ Setup
 First, create your environment.
 We recommend using the following commands.